akanainc/twitter-apihook/README.md

     + unzip the com.akana.pso.apihooks.technology.preview_7.2.90.zip (available in this repository) into the /sm70 directory.
     + unzip the com.akana.pso.persistence_7.2.0.zip (available in this repository) into the /sm70 directory.
     + stop all PM and ND nodes
-    + Run the configurator in update mode for all PM and ND instances:
+    + Run the configurator for all PM and ND instances:
+        * for each instance delete the /{akanainstallroot}/{sm7.2}/instances/{instanceName}/cache directory.
+This is important to do before you run the below command.
         * Run this command, depending on your environment:
             - Windows: `<Gateway base dir>\sm70\bin\startup.bat configurator -Dsilent=true -DdeploymentName=Standalone -Dproperties=C:\\myprops.properties`
             - UNIX/Linux: `<Gateway base dir>/sm70/bin/startup.sh configurator -Dsilent=true -Dproperties=/export/home/username/myprops.properties`